 |Ammunition stowage per gun||120 rounds|

-- These guns, like most large caliber German guns, used a "fore charge" which was propellant in a silk bag, and a "main charge" which was propellant in a brass case.
+- ^These guns, like most large caliber German guns of this era, used a "fore charge" which was propellant in a double bag silk case and a "main charge" which was propellant in a brass case.
 The brass case helped to seal the breech of the gun.

 |Range @ 30 degrees||39,800 yards (36,400 m)|